-- Natural features, property lines, and fill regulation limits to be staked where applicable. - Seimdnt control fence and snow fence placed priort o earthworks / channel construction. - Placemcent of filter socks and other measures at connectino to lake. - All temporary E&SC measures will be routinely inspected/monitored and repaired during construction as required.
-Controls will not be removed until the areas they serve are restored and stable. - All reasonable measures will be taken to ensure that sediment loading into the lake is minimied both
+- Natural features, property lines, and fill regulation limits to be staked where applicable. - Sediment control fence and snow fence placed prior to earthworks / channel construction. - Placement of filter socks and other measures at connection to lake. • - All temporary E&SC measures will be routinely inspected/monitored and repaired during stable. - both during and following construction.

+construction as required.
+Controls will not be removed until the areas they serve are restored and

+All reasonable measures will be taken to ensure that sediment loading into the lake is minimized